wrybread/weewx-ArduinoWeatherStation/README.md

 For my purposes wind is the biggie, but it would be easy enough to add a thermometer and barometer and other sensors to the Arduino.

+## To do:

+- fix crash issue.
+My CHIP runs out of memory after 10 minutes or so of the aws weewx driver running.
+Not sure if I introduced the error or if it was there in the MWS driver that I modded.

 ## Installation

 - load ArduinoWeather.ino onto your Arduino